 Alberta Falls invites you in to dine, enjoy, relax, and then promptly “Get Out!”
 Of course, that is added with a very polite P.S. and please at the end.
 I’m sure you understand the sentiment.

 Skipper Canteen Review

-Normally, a lack of natural lighting wouldn’t work.
+Usually, a lack of natural lighting wouldn’t work.
 But at Skipper Canteen, you completely escape the hustle and bustle of Magic Kingdom while dining.

 Speaking of dining, the restaurant is divided into three separate dining rooms.
 Each one is themed differently and offers a variety of tropical meets British Colonial decor.

-The Mess Hall is the main, large dining room when you first enter the restaurant.
+The Mess Hall is the primary, large dining room when you first enter the restaurant.
 Here you will more than likely be seated at a table and chairs.
 This larger room has some neat pieces hanging on the walls if you take the time to look around.

 The far corner of the restaurant is where you’ll find The Jungle Room.
 This is the smallest of the rooms with lots of birds and tropical parrot chandeliers.